Douglas County profile

 Payroll employment, Wenatchee Metropolitan Statistical Area (MSA)

-• Leisure and hospitality was unchanged from December 2023 to December 2024 and gained 100 jobs from November to December.
+• Leisure and hospitality increased by 500 jobs from March 2024 and increased by 100 jobs from February 2025.

 Nonfarm employment estimates, not seasonally adjusted, Wenatchee MSA